FZJ-IEK3-VSA/emoji-annotation-tool/README.md

 🌶️Andalusia🌶️ has a 🍊surface area🍊 of 🍏87,597🍏 🍓square kilometres🍓.

 Correct? y/n
-(To edit the n-th annotation, enter its number n, e.g. '3', press enter, use the arrow keys to move it, press enter to see the changes, and press enter again to confirm the changes.
+(To edit the n-th annotation boundary, enter its number n, e.g. '3', press enter, use the arrow keys to move it, press enter to see the changes, and press enter again to confirm the changes.
 To delete all annotations press 'd'.)
 ```
 ```
 User input: 3